Join the Exclusive Few to Explore the White Continent by Private Expedition Yacht

 After introductions and a safety orientation, the Australis

 sets sail into the Antarctic waters surrounding the South Shetland Islands, headed south to the Antarctic Peninsula.
-We're excited to be sailing with one of the world's preeminent mariners in polar waters and his seasoned crew.
+We're excited to be cruising with one of the world's preeminent mariners in polar waters and his seasoned crew.
 [Note: It is our intention to fly to King George Island today, but occasionally weather conditions may delay us.
 If that is the case, we will spend today exploring Punta Arenas.]

-For the next 8–9 days we follow the best weather and safest water, sailing along the bays and fjords of the Antarctic Peninsula.
+For the next 8–9 days we follow the best weather and safest water, exploring the bays and fjords of the Antarctic Peninsula.
 These waters are a haven for a remarkable collection of wildlife, including vast penguin rookeries and beaches ruled by Antarctic fur seals and southern elephant seals.
-Taking advantage of the perpetual light, we spend long days sailing among the icebergs, watching for whales and seals bobbing by.
+Taking advantage of the perpetual light, we spend long days navigating among the icebergs, watching for whales and seals bobbing by.
 Birdlife is extraordinary, with huge populations of albatrosses, petrels, skuas, gulls, terns and cormorants.
 Where landings permit, we step ashore to hike.

 Every day holds something different.
 While at times we are struck by the depth of the silence, other times we're amidst a cacophony of squawking penguins, honking seals and crackling ice.
 With our special permit from the National Science Foundation, we have the option to camp for up to three nights, weather and local conditions permitting, on deserted beaches, sharing the solitude only with the legions of wildlife.
 There are few places on the planet where the natural world feels more intact, while we have never felt smaller.